Logius-standaarden/OAuth-NL-profiel/NL GOV Assurance profile for OAuth 2.0.md

 **iGov-NL**

 Proof of possession can be implemented using various methods.
 An example of such an implementation is using TLS with mutual authentication, where the client is using a PKIoverheid certificate.
 The authorized party (<code>azp</code>) can then be verified with the client certificate to match the authorized party.
-As an alternative, the authorization server can include a <code>cnf</code> parameter in the JWT by the authorization server.
+As an alternative, the authorization server can include a <code>cnf</code> parameter in the JWT by the authorization server, see [[rfc7800]].
 The key referenced in <code>cnf</code> can be validated using a form of client authentication, e.g. using an private\_key\_jwt.

 **/iGov-NL**